kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/JSON_SCHEMA.md

 {
   "type": "element-type",
-  "start": number,           // Start time in seconds "duration": number,        // Duration in seconds "extra-time": number,      // Additional time after duration "position": "string",      // Position on screen (see positioning section) "x": number,               // X-coordinate (used when position is "custom")
+  "start": number,           // Start time in seconds "duration": number,        // Duration in seconds (see Duration Values section) "extra-time": number,      // Additional time after duration "position": "string",      // Position on screen (see positioning section) "x": number,               // X-coordinate (used when position is "custom")